ONSdigital/dp-geo/README.md

 The bounding area/geo structure object created abides by [WKT format](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry) for geometric shapes.

-Below is an example of the entire code structure
+Below is an example of the entire code structure:

 ```Go
 import "github.com/ONSdigital/dp-geo/geo"